Muideen7/LetShare/README.md

 5. Access the application in your web browser at http://localhost:3000.

 ## Contributing
-We welcome contributions to FoodShare Connect.
+We welcome contributions to LetShare.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: